McAfee Finds That Gamers Are Strong Candidates for Cybersecurity Jobs - Slashdot

 Bath salts.
 Just avoid them.

 Speaking as someone who has hired them...
-(Score:3)
+(Score:4, Interesting)

 90% of my interview candidates can't articulate the difference between public key and symmetric encryption.
 I'd probably hire them if they could play Zork, and knew the difference between the two.